kantaro1217/photo-album/README.md

 # photo-album
-This is web application to correct photo.\n
+This is web application to correct photo.
-It is my first time to make app.\n
+It is my first time to make app.
-I want to make something good.\n
+I want to make something good.
 Thank you